breathe-doc/breathe/documentation/source/group.rst

 Basic Example
 -------------

-The plain ``doxygengroup`` directive will output the group name and description:
+The plain ``doxygengroup`` directive will output the group name and description and any top level publicly visible members of the group.

 .. code-block:: rst